zsunny6658/autoclip_mvp/README.md

 ### Q: Too few collections?
 A: Adjust the `max_clips_per_collection` parameter to increase the maximum number of slices per collection.

+### Q: Docker deployment failed?
+A: First run `./test-docker.sh` to check your Docker environment.
+Make sure Docker and Docker Compose are properly installed, and API keys are configured in the `.env` file.

+### Q: Cannot access Docker container?
+A: Check if the port is occupied: `netstat -tulpn | grep 8000`.
+If the port is occupied, you can modify the port mapping in `docker-compose.yml`.

+### Q: Data lost after Docker deployment?
+A: Make sure the data directories are properly mounted.
+Check the volumes configuration in `docker-compose.yml`.
+Data will be saved in the host machine's `./uploads/` and `./output/` directories.

+### Q: How to deploy in production environment?
+A: Use the `./docker-deploy-prod.sh` script for production deployment.
+This script will use port 80 and configure automatic restart and log management.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.